 Dr. El Younssi was born and grew up in the town of Ksar El Kebir in northern Morocco.
-His American journey started with a year-long Fulbright program in AY 2007-2008.
+His American journey started with a year-long Fulbright program in AY 2007-2008 at St. Bonaventure University in upstate New York.
 He has taught a variety of college-level courses in Arabic Studies and Comparative Literature in different American universities and colleges since 2007.
 As a teacher, Dr. El Younssi values meaningful interactions in the classroom as well as the understanding and appreciation of cultural difference.
 His scholarly work explores the wave of literary innovation in Arabic literatures, with a focus on Morocco and the Maghreb region.
 His research seeks to consolidate critical scholarship on literary modernity and the avant-garde in their Arabic versions.
 In addition, Dr. El Younssi has research interests pertaining to discourses in and about Islam in the US, the West, and beyond.

 PhD| Pennsylvania State University| 2015